 Click “Get Quote” now and save 15% off your estimate today!

 The video or image: The more realistic and authentic the images and videos look in your ads, the higher the response.
-If they look like stock photos or are overly enhanced, users will just pass over them and not engage with the ad.
+If they look like stock photos or overly enhanced images, users will just pass over them and thus not engage with the ad.

 - Talk about the benefits your clients will experience when they hire you for your decorative concrete services.

-- Use testimonials of customers via video, images or text.
+- Use testimonials of customers either via video, images or text.
 The more real, the better.

 - Have a special offer with a deadline for anyone who acts now.

 Follow up is key!
-A messenger ad should be sent to anyone who:
+You should send a messenger ad to anyone who:

 - Is local in your service area, visits your website and doesn’t take action.